ObservatorioAstronomicoNacional/Final-Project-Computational-Astrophysics/ReadMe.md

    **Length units**: Each unit is an arcseconds distance from the black hole.
 The center of our galaxy is about 8000 parsecs (or 8 kiloparsecs) from Earth.
 At that distance, 1 arcsecond is ~0.04 parsecs = 8000 astronomical units (AU).

-Time is measures in years Mass is measures in solar masses
+   Time is measured in years.

+   Mass is measured in solar masses.

    http://astro.uchicago.edu/cosmus/projects/UCLA_GCG/README.html